JohnCoene/javascript-for-r/_book/7-04-webpack-advanced.md

 Plugins are a feature of webpack that allow extending its functionalities; there is one for Vue, which the function will install and configure for you.

-Also, when creating a scaffold for `vue` or `react`, one can choose whether to rely on the \index{CDN}, in which case they are installed as developer dependencies, or install them for production, in which case they are included in the bundle.
+Also, when creating a scaffold for `vue` or `react`, one can choose whether to rely on the CDN\index{CDN}, in which case they are installed as developer dependencies, or install them for production, in which case they are included in the bundle.
 It defaults to using the CDN; this is often advised as the CDN will serve the required files faster.

 The scaffold also sets up webpack with Babel, the transpiler that allows writing the latest JavaScript, and ensures it will run on (almost) any web browser.
 Hence, we can use ES6 notation in places.